Can an NRI account be converted to a resident account?

 Did you know?

-- The commodity segment can be activated online once the resident account is opened.
-To know how to enable the segment, see How do I open a commodity account?
+• The commodity segment can be activated online once the resident account is opened.
+To know how to enable the segment, see How to open a commodity account?